Kathy Lynch: Road and mountain bike racing

 In 1988, at the age of 31, she bought her first mountain bike two weeks out from the Fresh Up Alpine Ironman in Queenstown.
 Her biographer, Simon Kennett, considered that she had purchased a bike with rather poor brakes (Lynch termed it a "piece of shit") and after weeks of crashing, Lynch thought mountain biking was a "dumb sport".
 Fellow Motueka resident Karen Holliday encouraged Lynch to take up road cycling instead.
 Lynch was laughed at when she turned up to her first race wearing coloured socks, when the convention was to race in white socks.
 In response Holliday and Lynch started wearing matching coloured socks for races.
-In 1988, Lynch competed at the inaugural Canoe Slalom World Cup in Augsburg, Germany, and placed 19th in the K-1 sprint event.
+In 1988, Lynch competed in the inaugural season of the Canoe Slalom World Cup, and placed 19th in the overall standings in the K1 class.
 Lynch also tried triathlons and came fourth (out of 160 finishers) in the 1989 Nelson Women's Triathlon, but did not continue with that event.

 Despite her initial dislike of the sport, she entered her first mountain bike race in February 1989 in an intermediate-level category and had lap times comparable to the winner of the women's expert category.
 She entered the next race in the expert category—the second round of the National Championship Series held on Christchurch's Port Hills—and came second.
 Lynch then borrowed a quality mountain bike and won the third race of the national series that was held in Queenstown with an impressive 11-minute margin.
 This saw her secure a sponsorship deal with Gary Fisher Mountain Bikes, then regarded as one of the best brands of mountain bike available.
 Her next race was the longer-distance Karapoti Classic, the fourth time that the race was held, and the fourth race of the national series.
 Helped by excellent conditions, Lynch took 38 minutes off the course record (set the previous year) and beat the previous year's winner by eight minutes.
 Lynch entered the last race of the national series as the clear favourite.
 The conditions in Riverhead, near Auckland, were "atrocious".
 Lynch had never raced in mud before and her time was 79 minutes slower than the winning elite man (compared to 37 minutes at the Karapoti Classic), but she was still 52 minutes ahead of the second-placed woman.
 In her first year of competitive mountain bike racing, Lynch had won the New Zealand championship.